Age is mostly a matter of mind. If you don't mind, it doesn't matter.

 • 📝 Enhanced Tips:

-• Be Open & Initiate: Don’t wait for others to reach out.
+• Don't wait for others to reach out; take the initiative.
 Initiate conversations, smile at neighbors, follow up with new acquaintances, and be open to forming connections, even if it feels slightly uncomfortable at first.
 Introverts prefer smaller group settings or one-on-one interactions.

 • Understand Social Support: